Fonderie Nationale des Bronzes

-Fonderie Nationale des Bronzes was a 19th– and 20th–century artistic studio and foundry in Brussels, Belgium, that specialized in bronze sculptures.
+Fonderie Nationale des Bronzes (established as J. Petermann fondeur Bruxelles) was a 19th- and 20th-century artistic studio and foundry in Brussels, Belgium, that specialized in bronze sculptures.
 It became known for casting the works of Auguste Rodin, Rembrandt Bugatti, Paul Delvaux, and many others.

 Works

 Several works by various artists are located in noted museums around the world, including the Musée d'Orsay in Paris.